owickstrom/komposition/docs/src/user-guide/concepts/projects.md

 When a project is open, and you are in the timeline mode, you can save the current project.
 Click *Save* in the *Project* menu, and it will be persisted.
-Note that [undo and redo](undo-redo.md) information is also available after saving and loading projects.

-!!! note
+!!! warning
     The project directory format and file selection dialogs might change drastically in the early versions of Komposition, as the current state is not ideal.
-However, project conversion utilities should be added to make the transitions smoother.
+Changes might not be backwards-compatible for some time, so be careful about upgrading if you're in the middle of editing a project.